This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 You may not need treatment if your symptoms are mild.
 If your fingers become bent or you have difficulty using your hand, you may need any of the following:

-- A steroid or enzyme injection can help decrease inflammation and straighten your finger.
+- A steroid or enzyme injection may help decrease inflammation and straighten your finger.

 - Surgery may be needed to divide or remove the thickened tissue that is causing the contracture.
-Ask for more information on the type of surgery you may need.
+Ask for more information about surgery.

 How can I manage my symptoms?

 - Use heat and massage.
-Apply heat on your hand to warm up your muscles and gently massage your fingers and palm.
+Apply heat on your hand and gently massage your fingers and palm.

 When should I contact my healthcare provider?